 There is a sheltered area at the entrance to Kinnairds, but there are no toilet facilities.

-Pick up a map and birds list from the Visitor Information Point in 99 Melville Street, Numurkah.
+Pick up a map and birds list from the Visitor Information Point at 99 Melville Street, Numurkah.